RohitMovva/VexAutonomousPlanner/README.md

 Created by team 77717F Flip

 ## Installation
 The project can be accessed either by cloning or by downloading the latest excecutable from the Releases tab on the side.
+(Project is still in heavy development)

 On the first run of the application you will be prompted to select a "routes" folder, this is just a folder where paths you generate will be stored.
-You will also be prompted to select another folder to save the path in vector form ({x, y, heading}), which can be used in combination with a feedback loop (like PID) to control the robot itself.
+You will also be prompted to select another folder to save the 2d motion profile generated based on the path, which can be used in combination with a controller of your choice whether that be PID, Pure Pursuit, Ramsete, or something else.

 ## Credits
 This project was made possible by: